Eastman memos: Overview

 According to a news report in The Washington Post on October 23, 2021, the Willard Hotel was a "command center" for the White House plot, that included Eastman, to overturn the results of the 2020 election.
 According to The Guardian, Eastman was part of a legal team at the Willard that Trump called the night before the January 6 attack on the Capitol and asked them to find ways to stop Biden's certification the next day.
 Further related details of the effort to deny and overturn the election have been reported, including a meeting between election deniers and Trump administration official Robert Destro at the State Department on January 6.
-Also, in October 2021, Richard Painter said that the former President could be blocked from running again in 2024, due to his activities associated with the January 6, 2021 attack on the Capitol.
+Also in October 2021, Richard Painter said that the former president could be blocked from running again in 2024, due to his activities associated with the January 6, 2021 attack on the Capitol.
 The memos are undated.
 The first memo was prepared in late 2020 following a December 24, 2020 request by a Trump aide.
 The second and longer memo was likely prepared in early 2021 as it cites a December 31, 2020 court filing.

 First memorandum

 The first memo described the constitutional and statutory process for opening and counting of electoral votes under the Twelfth Amendment and Electoral Count Act, alleging that the Electoral Count Act was unconstitutional.
 The memo further claimed that the Vice President, who also serves as President of the Senate and presides over the joint session of Congress, "does the counting, including the resolution of disputed electoral votes... and all the Members of Congress can do is watch."
 The memo refers to the actions of John Adams and Thomas Jefferson during the presidential elections of 1796 and 1800 as evidence for this claim; some supporters of President Trump, such as Congressman Louie Gohmert, had falsely claimed that Jefferson's counting of Georgia's electoral votes in 1800 indicated that the Vice President could unilaterally accept or reject electoral votes.
 The memo then laid out a six-step plan for Pence to overturn Biden's election:

 Second memorandum

-The second memo laid out a more extensive plan with multiple scenarios for Pence to take to overturn Biden's election: The first section outlined fictional illegal conduct by election officials in six states (Arizona, Georgia, Michigan, Nevada, Pennsylvania, Wisconsin).
+The second memo laid out a more extensive plan with multiple scenarios for Pence to take to overturn Biden's election.
+The first section outlined alleged illegal conduct by election officials in six states (Arizona, Georgia, Michigan, Nevada, Pennsylvania, Wisconsin).
 The second section again alleged that the Electoral Count Act was unconstitutional, and that Pence had the power to unilaterally accept or reject electoral votes.
 The third section referred to "7 states" and outlined various alternatives for Pence to take to overturn Biden's election: